MrStacks/MrStacks/README.md

   <td width="50%">

 <!-- feed start -->
-- 🌱 I’m presently utilizing applying baseline data wrangling/data science skills while loving life at Paper.co!
+- 🌱 Presently upskilling cloud/data/developer skills and seeking my next opportunity to contribute following the completion of my data role at Paper.co.
 - You can find me on LinkedIn here: [![LinkedIn][1.2]][1]
 <!-- feed end -->